janvanmansum/easy-public-doc/src/main/resources/markdown/GeographicCoordinates.md

 Note that 'φλ' is also used here to make clear that the order is latitude,longitude.

-Sword deposits
+SWORD deposits
 --------------
-With Sword the metadata must be profided in DDM (XML) and the coordinates are in [GML](https://en.wikipedia.org/wiki/Geography_Markup_Language).
+With SWORD the metadata must be provided in DDM (XML) and the coordinates are in [GML](https://en.wikipedia.org/wiki/Geography_Markup_Language).
 We only interpret Point and Envelope (for box region).
 Coordinate systems recognised are RD and WGS84, which must be specified by the snsName attribute.

 **srsName for WGS84**: